Announcement Type: New.

 Prostitutes and their associated sexual partners have received little to no attention in the Haitian national prevention effort to stop the spread of HIV/AIDS.
 Prostitutes in Haiti engage in an illegal profession, and are thus very secretive and loosely organized through informal and often clandestine networks, and establishing a relationship with them to provide education, prevention, care and treatment is very difficult.
 This high-risk population needs to be much more engaged in the national prevention effort against the spread of HIV/AIDS in Haiti.

 Under the leadership of the U.S. Global AIDS Coordinator, as part of the President's Emergency Plan, the U.S. Department of Health and Human Services (HHS) works with host countries and other key partners to assess the needs of each country and design a customized program of assistance that fits within the host nation's strategic plan.

 HHS focuses on two or three major program areas in each country.
 Goals and priorities include the following:

-- Achieving primary prevention of HIV infection through activities such as expanding confidential counseling and testing programs, building programs to reduce mother-to-child transmission, and strengthening programs to reduce transmission via blood transfusion and medical injections.
+- Achieving primary prevention of HIV infection through activities such as expanding confidential counseling and testing programs, building programs to reduce mother-to-child transmission, and strengthening programs to reduce Start Printed Page 53205transmission via blood transfusion and medical injections.